tombeesley/PSYC121_2022-23/03-Week_3_PSYC121.Rmd

 This is called a "pipe operator", basically take the output from the left and feed it into the requests on the right. `Summarise`
 Provide summary statistics information for the specified variable as specified (whether mean, median etc)

-### The assignment operator
+#### The assignment operator

-As well as learning about the pipe operator, we want to remind you /draw attention explicitly to another important element of the R command line syntax: the assignment operator.When a dataset is imported into RStudio from the menu, a command is created such as
+As well as learning about the pipe operator, we want to remind you /draw attention explicitly to another important element of the R command line syntax: the assignment operator.
+Uing a command such as

 `cows <- read_csv("penelope22.csv")`

-What this does is look for the csv datafile called 'penelope22', and assign it to an object / variable called 'cows'
+looks for the csv datafile called 'penelope22', and assign it to an object or variable called 'cows'

 We could create any object name we wanted (within limits of names already known to RStudio).
 It isn't just for reading in data files, we can perform a whole range of functions and assign them to an object.

-### Task 2 - Salary data
+#### Task 2 - Salary data

 Using aggregate and summarise may not seem like much progress, because they are just replicating what we had already done with mean() is week 2.
 However (a) this emphasizes that there are often several ways to get at the same thing in R (b) now we know about grouping, about working with 2-dimensional data, we can start to do more efficient and informative things.